IndraGunawan/symfony-docs/http_client.rst

     // ...

-See :ref:`auto_upgrade_http_version <auto-upgrade-http-version>` option for details about how the HTTP protocol version selection works.
+See the :ref:`auto_upgrade_http_version <auto-upgrade-http-version>` option for details about how the HTTP protocol version selection works.

 Native PHP Streams
 ~~~~~~~~~~~~~~~~~~